KDEGroup/EALink/README.md

 * GPU with CUDA 11.3

 ## Datasets
 We have constructed six large-scale project datasets for evaluating issue-commit link recovery.
-You can download the *[final dataset](https://drive.google.com/drive/folders/1coZbAtOYGPVQQdjf2MnykMFpfLyhw1JZ)* described in the paper.
+You can download the final dataset ([Google Drive](https://drive.google.com/drive/folders/1coZbAtOYGPVQQdjf2MnykMFpfLyhw1JZ) or [阿里云盘](https://www.aliyundrive.com/s/V9zjsPJLQLd)) described in the paper.
 To generate the dataset used for EALink in our experiments, please follow the data preprocessing steps.

 ## How to run

 ### 1. Data preprocessing

 You can follow the steps in the `LinkGenerator` folder to generate the dataset used for EALink.
-Or you can directly download the [processed dataset](https://drive.google.com/drive/folders/1c-HkdL7xaKm9OYMlXYyxSVlw3ywnqhXA) for use.
+Or you can directly download the processed dataset ([Google Drive](https://drive.google.com/drive/folders/1c-HkdL7xaKm9OYMlXYyxSVlw3ywnqhXA) or [阿里云盘](https://www.aliyundrive.com/s/2rKTLs7mTUe)) for use.

 #### Get issue-code links for auxiliary task
 In the `LinkGenerator` folder, `0_subdata.py` generates issue-code links.
 You can run the following command：